Vocabulary lesson plan about marriage for intermediate students

 - and a follow up that consists of a writing activity.

 Vocabulary lesson plan (marriage problems)

 Mary’s marriage story

 I met my ex-husband on January 1st, 1995 at a birthday party.
 We fell in love at first sight.
 We had a fantastic relationship for three happy years.
-Then, on our third anniversary, he proposed and we got married six months later in London.
+Then, on the third anniversary of our first meeting, he proposed and we got married six months later in London.
 At first, everything was perfect; he was flawless.
-We both did the housework together; I did the washing-up and made the beds and he did the cooking and the shopping.
+We did the housework together; I did the washing-up and made the beds and he did the cooking and the shopping.
 He always made a mess when he did the cooking, but I didn’t mind because the dishes were always delicious.

 Everything changed after a few years when he got a new job in Manchester; we made the decision to move there, so he wouldn’t have to take the train to work every day.
 He became workaholic and started working late at night and paying less attention to me.
-He stopped doing the housework, so I had to do the chore by myself.
-Then, when he started getting drunk after work, I got depressed and ended up by asking for a divorce which occurred six months later.
+He stopped helping me with the housework, so I had to do all the chore by myself.
+Then, when he started getting drunk after work, he started beating me.
+I got depressed and ended up asking for divorce which occurred six months later.